Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Introduction

-\textbf{Organization.} The rest of this paper is organized as follows.
-Section \ref{sec:model} introduces the formulation of transfer learning in the stationary sequential decision setting, including a formal characterization of task discrepancy defined on MDPs.
-Section \ref{sec:estimation} presents batched $Q^*$ learning with knowledge transfer under general function approximation, instantiated with sieve function approximation.
-Section \ref{sec:theory} establishes theoretical guarantees for the proposed algorithm under both a transition homogeneous setting in Section \ref{sec:res-homo} and a generalized transition heterogeneous setting in Section \ref{sec:res-hetero}.
-Sections \ref{sec:simul} and \ref{sec:appl} present empirical results with synthetic and real datasets, respectively.
-Computational details, proofs, and additional information are relegated to the supplementary material.
+\textbf{Organization.} The remainder of the paper is organized as follows.
+Section \ref{sec:model} formulates transfer learning in stationary sequential decision settings and defines task discrepancy over MDPs.
+Section \ref{sec:estimation} introduces our transferred $Q^*$ learning algorithm under general and sieve-based function approximation.
+Section \ref{sec:theory} provides theoretical guarantees under both homogeneous and heterogeneous transitions, along with a data-driven method for selecting model complexity.
+Sections \ref{sec:simul} and \ref{sec:appl} present empirical results on synthetic and real data.
+Additional computational details and proofs are provided in the supplementary materials.